gradle/gradle-build-action/README.md

       uses: gradle/gradle-build-action@v2
       with:
         dependency-graph: generate-and-submit
-    - name: Extract the 'runtimeClasspath' dependencies for 'my-app'
+    - name: Build the distribution Zip for `my-app`
-      run: ./gradlew :my-app:dependencies --configuration runtimeClasspath
+      run: ./gradlew :my-app:distributionZip
 ```

-Note that the above example will also include `buildSrc` dependencies, since these are resolved as part of running the `dependencies` task.
+Note that the above example will also include any `buildSrc` dependencies, dependencies resolved when configuring your Gradle build or dependencies resolved while applying plugin.
+All of these dependencies are resolved in the process of running the `distributionZip` task, and thus will form part of the generated dependency graph.

 If this isn't desirable, you will still need to use the filtering mechanism described above.

 ## Dependency Graphs for pull request workflows